Understand Crowdfunding Basics So You Can Launch Your Project With Confidence

 For Kickstarter, pledge rewards are some of the best crowdfunding perks.
 The range of reward ideas depends on your type of project, but their are many creative opportunities that work for nearly any campaign.

-While no size fits all, I’ve seen these are the categories most rewards fall into:
+While no size fits all, most rewards fall into these categories:

 Rewards For The Supporter

 Some backers just want to help.
-This is the SWAG tier that is often unlimited, under $20, and rewards backers with cheap or non-physical signs of your gratitude.
-Many projects include “Thanks” pages that list all supporters starting at this level or even personalized thank you notes.
+This is often the swag tier that doesn’t limit the number of backers, is typically priced less than $20 and offers inexpensive rewards or non-physical signs of gratitude.
+Many projects include “Thanks” pages that list all supporters starting at this level, and some creators even personalized thank you notes.
 Now’s the time to call up your buddy with the screen printing service and make yourself a hundred t-shirts or hats.

 Rewards For The Individual

-Here’s your main crop of backers.
-This is the “I want the actual project advertised” group who will likely fund the bulk of your project.
-At this level you should offer one to several copies of the final product.
-Depending on your ability to supply for the demand, you’ll generally want to leave this one open to unlimited backers, while providing a limited set of “early backer” rewards to entice your first backers.
+This is the main crop of backers that want the actual project advertised and will likely be the bulk of your funding.
+This level of rewards typically includes delivery of one (or more) of the final product.
+Depending on your ability to supply for the demand, leaving this level open to unlimited backers allows for the most pledges.
+Providing a limited set of “early backer” rewards with an extra gift can entice your first backers and get the ball rolling.

 Rewards For The Group